TGoldsack1/biolaysumm/index.md

 {: #data}
 The data that will be used for the task is based on the PLOS and eLife datasets, published in [2].
 Each dataset consists of biomedical research articles ( including their technical abstracts) and their expert-written lay summaries.
 The lay summaries of each dataset also exhibit numerous notable differences in their characteristics - for more details, please refer to [2].

 PLOS is the larger of the two datasets, containing 24,773 instances for training and 1,376 for validation. eLife contains 4,346 instances for training and 241 for validation.
-These splits are identical to those used in [2].

 The test data is composed of 142 PLOS article and 142 eLife articles. **Note: These test splits are different to those published in [2] and used for the 1st edition of BioLaySumm [1].**

-All data is provided via the competition CodaLab page.
+All task data is provided via the competition CodaBench page under the "Files" tab.

 ### Evaluation
 {: #eval}